CrowdStrike/.github/docs/SUPPORT.md

 # Support

-This is an open source project, not a CrowdStrike product.
+`{PROJECT NAME}` is an open source project, not a CrowdStrike product.
 As such, it carries no formal support, expressed or implied.

 ## How to Request Help